-Viewing a calendar event: The calendar events window lists the calendars that come with Starry Night Pro 5.0.
-Each calendar has a name such as Lunar & Solar Eclipse or Upcoming Events.
+Viewing a calendar event: The Browser layer lists the calendars that come with Starry Night Pro Plus.
+Each calendar has a name such as Lunar & Solar Eclipse Events.

-You can click on the info icon to the right of each calendar name to learn more about that calendar.
+You can click on any calendar name to learn more about that calendar.
+The information will be displayed in the Info layer.